hyperspy/hyperspy-doc/current/_sources/user_guide/io.rst.txt

 ----

-HyperSpy can read and write 2D and 3D TIFF files using using Christoph Gohlke's tifffile library.
-In particular it supports reading and writing of TIFF, BigTIFF, OME-TIFF, STK, LSM, NIH, and FluoView files.
-Most of these are uncompressed or losslessly compressed 2**(0 to 6) bit integer,16, 32 and 64-bit float, grayscale and RGB(A) images, which are commonly used in bio-scientific imaging.
+HyperSpy can read and write 2D and 3D TIFF files using using Christoph Gohlke's ``tifffile`` library.
+In particular, it supports reading and writing of TIFF, BigTIFF, OME-TIFF, STK, LSM, NIH, and FluoView files.
+Most of these are uncompressed or losslessly compressed 2**(0 to 6) bit integer, 16, 32 and 64-bit float, grayscale and RGB(A) images, which are commonly used in bio-scientific imaging.
 See `the library webpage
 <http://www.lfd.uci.edu/~gohlke/code/tifffile.py.html>`_ for more details.